Atlas of plant and animal histology

 Home / The cell / Cell membrane / Proteins

 The cell.
-Cell membrane.
+3. Cell membrane

 PROTEINS

 Proteins are responsible for many of the functions carried out by membranes.
 The protein-lipid ratio may vary in different membranes, but it is roughly 1:40 in number of molecules and 40 % in weight, which means that membranes usually have a lot of proteins.
-The proportion of proteins may be even higher in those membranes with strong metabolic involvement such as the inner membrane of mitochondria.
+The proportion of proteins may be even higher in those membranes with strong metabolic involvement, such as the inner membrane of mitochondria.
 About 1/3 of our genes code for membrane proteins.

 Cell membrane models